 - custodian wallet provider: a legal or natural person that provides services to safeguard private cryptographic keys on behalf of its customers, to hold, store and transfer virtual currencies.

-Likewise, the new Article 2(u), in turn, will consider providers engaged in exchange services between virtual currencies and between virtual currencies and fiat currencies and custodian wallet providers as obliged entities, including non-resident entities providing services through branches or agents, or providing services without a permanent establishment that provide similar services to those referred to above.
+Similarly, the new Article 2(z) will, in turn, consider providers engaged in exchange services between virtual currencies and between virtual currencies and fiat currencies and custodian wallet providers to be obliged entities, including non-resident entities providing services through branches or agents, or providing services without a permanent establishment that provide similar services to those referred to above.
 The entities must be registered with the Executive Service of the Commission for the Prevention of Money Laundering and Monetary Offences (SEPBLAC), the Spanish competent authority on anti-money laundering.

 Regulation of exchanges